facebookresearch/ReAgent/README.md

 ##### Docker

-We have included Dockerfile for CPU-only build and CUDA build under `docker` directory.
+We have included a Dockerfile for the CPU-only build and CUDA build under the docker directory.
 The CUDA build will need [nvidia-docker](https://github.com/NVIDIA/nvidia-docker) to run.

 To build, `cd` into the respective directory and run